REGULATIONS AND RULES FOR CHAMPIONSHIPS AND COMPETITIONS UNDER THE CONTROL OF THE

 2.3 With the exception of the Two Wood Singles and the Junior Singles, all rounds of Championships and Competitions up to the County rounds shall be played on a home and away basis and be hosted by the first named competitor.

-2.4 Where section finals are to be played in Champion of Champions, Senior Fours and County Cup, a neutral green shall be selected by the relevant section competition secretary.
+2.4 Where section finals are to be played in Champion of Champions, Senior Fours and County Cup, a neutral green shall be selected by the section competition secretary.

 2.5 The Two Wood Singles Championship, up to but not including the quarter-

 2.6 The Junior Singles Championship shall be played on a day nominated by the CCC and shall be played up to but not including the final.
-Details of the arrangements for playing this competition shall be printed in the County Yearbook.
+Details of the arrangements for playing this competition shall be printed in the County Handbook.

 2.7 The County Rounds shall be Quarter-